giorsat/content/src/content/lesson/[draft]personal-branding-for-developers.md

 ---
 ## Making Your Github Profile Shine

 - [ ] Write a short bio with your main focus and skills as a developer.
+       - Avoid using  "new developer", "junior developer", "recent graduate", or the like in your summary statement or bio.
+       - Avoid saying that you are looking for a job explicitly.
 - [ ] Include links to your personal website, Linkedin profile, email and social media handle, if relevant.
 - [ ] Add a picture or avatar.
 - [ ] Start committing and pushing since day one at the academy.